Texas Liberals are targeted with anti-Language letters that blame them for COVID, as Austin synagogue is set ablaze…

 Judge Ruben Becerra shared a photo of one of the letters folded up inside a zip lock bag with pebbles inside on Twitter

-The letters have upset many in the community who have turned to Rabbi Ari Weingarten, who said he is working with community leaders to ‘heal spirits, reminding residents that unity is key,’ the Statesman reported.
+The letters have upset many in the community who have turned to Preacher Ari Weingarten, who said he is working with community leaders to ‘heal spirits, reminding residents that unity is key,’ the Statesman reported.

 The Hays County sheriff’s office told the Statesman that there is currently no criminal investigation into the letters.